translationalneuromodeling/tapas/sem/README.md

 display(posterior);

 ```
-The structure returned has the same fields as 'tapas_sem_hier_estimate'.
+The output structure has the same fields as 'tapas_sem_hier_estimate'.

 ## Parameter interpretation
 The parameters returned by the model are mostly in log scale and represent